 Great game experiences so far: At launch, many reviewers were underwhelmed with the launch titles for the Vive and the high prices being asked on Steam for less than fully thought-out experiences.
 Here are some of the early VR experiences I’ve loved:

 The Lab: The most solid teleportation mechanic.
 The archery game and calibration game (angry birds clone) are great experiences when you are first getting your “VR legs”.
 I still think the archery game in the Lab is the most “game” like full immersion I’ve gotten thus far for a twitch muscle game experience in VR.

 Hot Dogs, Horseshoes & Hand Grenades (H3VR): I highly recommend this to anyone who has ever had fun going to a gun range.
 It’s a paper target only (there are some robots too) gun range simulator.
 The main game mechanic is actually having to combat-reload your weapons.
-It’s proof that VR has a potential for extending existing genres (like gun games) with new levels of realism and interactivity.
-It’s early access so there are no in game tutorials.
-If you are going to play this, you owe it to yourself to watch the 30 minute tutorial from the developer.
+It’s proof that VR has the potential for extending existing genres (like gun games) with new levels of realism and interactivity.
+It’s early access so there are no in-game tutorials.
+If you are going to play this, you owe it to yourself to watch the 30-minute tutorial from the developer.

 Adventure Time: Magic Man’s Head Games: This is an Oculus game that plays just fine (if not better with the ability to walk around with the chaperone) on a Vive.
 It is a short game, with only two levels so far, but the game quality is very high.
 I’m excited to see more platformers with a “god view” 3rd person camera come out in VR.
 This was really fun.